LucasJMO/E6Plus/classes/Rogue.md

 **Improved Evasion**: This ability works like evasion, except that while the rogue still takes no damage on a successful Reflex saving throw against attacks henceforth she takes only half damage on a failed save.
 A helpless rogue does not gain the benefit of improved evasion.

-**Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
-For every 60 minutes a rogue spends out of combat they recover 1 hitpoint.
+**Greater Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
+For every 10 minutes a rogue spends out of combat they recover 1 hitpoint.
 This is in addition to hitpoints regained via other methods (resting for example).

 **Improved Reaction**: A rogue gains a +2 untyped initiative bonus.

 **Jester's Feint**: As a swift action a rogue may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for the rogue’s next attack.
 This ability has a range of 30 ft.

-An enemy targeted by this ability multiple times gains a +5 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
+An enemy targeted by this ability multiple times gains a +10 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
 This bonus lasts for 24 hours.

 **Mettle**: A rogue who succeeds a Fortitude partial or Will partial save takes no effect as if she had immunity.